QBiz Leads AI

 AI Search Visibility for Dental Practices: Why It Matters and How to Start

 AI search visibility is whether your dental practice gets named in the answers ChatGPT, Google's Gemini, Perplexity and Google's AI Overviews produce when someone asks for a dentist.
-It matters because most adults now reach for an AI tool to find things out, and an AI answer names only one or two practices rather than a page of ten.
+It matters because most people now reach for an AI tool to find things out, and an AI answer names only one or two practices rather than a page of ten.
 If you are one of the names, the enquiry is yours.
 If you are not, you never learn the enquiry happened, because the patient acted on a reply that did not mention you.

 If you want our two companion pieces, how dentists get recommended by ChatGPT covers earning the recommendation from a standing start, and why your practice is not showing up in ChatGPT diagnoses the most common reasons for absence.
 This article is the one to start with: it explains the stakes and the first moves.